dfaranha/gls254/README.md

 # GLS254 repository

-The code repository for the paper "2D-GLS: Faster and exception-free scalar multiplication in the GLS254 binary curve".
+The code repository for the paper "2DT-GLS: Faster and exception-free scalar multiplication in the GLS254 binary curve": https://eprint.iacr.org/2022/748

 ## Project structure